Chester City F.C.: Financial problems and demise

-Chester City at the Deva Stadium, 2007.
+Chester City at the Deva Stadium in 2007.

 Under owner Mark Guterman, Chester entered administration in October 1998.
 The club consolidated their position in Third Division under Kevin Ratcliffe in 1998–99 and were bought by the American sportsman Terry Smith in July 1999.
 Ratcliffe resigned the following month and Smith took over as manager, overseeing just four league wins in as many months in charge.
 Ian Atkins was brought in as manager, but Chester lost their 69-year Football League status on 6 May 2000 on goal difference after losing to Peterborough United.

 The first season in the Football Conference saw Chester finish 8th, but the campaign was overshadowed by continuing off-field problems.
-By the summer of 2001, Chester were in grave danger of going out of business and the appointment of the owner's friend Gordon Hill as manager was deeply unpopular with fans.
+By the summer of 2001, Chester were in grave danger of going out of business and the appointment of the owner's friend Gordon Hill as manager was very unpopular with fans.
 The arrival of new chairman Stephen Vaughan in September 2001 saw Mark Wright appointed as manager and Chester avoided relegation in 2002.
-A year later they qualified for the Conference play-offs, but missed out on promotion by losing a penalty shoot-out to Doncaster Rovers.
+A year later, they qualified for the Conference play-offs, but missed out on promotion by losing a penalty shoot-out to Doncaster Rovers.

 Starting the 2003–04 season as favourites to win the Football Conference, Chester suffered just four defeats during the campaign, winning the title and promotion back to the Football League with a 1–0 victory over Scarborough in the penultimate match of the season.
 It was the club's first national league title.

 The day before the start of the 2004–05 season Mark Wright resigned.
 Ray Mathias was left as the caretaker charge and by the end of August, Chester were bottom of the League.
 New manager Ian Rush helped the club avoid relegation, but was criticised by opposing managers for using "long ball" tactics.
 Rush resigned in April 2005 after chairman Stephen Vaughan dismissed assistant manager Mark Aizlewood without Rush's knowledge.

 In April 2005, Keith Curle took over.
 A series of poor results saw Chester fall from fourth to bottom in Football League Two.
 Mark Wright surprisingly returned to the club and a run of five successive wins late in the season secured another campaign in the Football League.
 The 2006–07 season was most notable for the club's reinstatement in the FA Cup after Bury, who had beaten Chester 3–1 in a second round replay, were thrown out for fielding an ineligible player, Stephen Turnbull.
 Wright was sacked in April 2007, being replaced by Scotsman Bobby Williamson.
 Williamson was sacked as manager in March 2008, after Chester had won only one of their last fourteen games.
 Club coach Simon Davies replaced him after a spell as caretaker manager.
 Survival was clinched in the penultimate game of the season after a 0–0 draw with Stockport County.
 They ended their season at 22nd, their lowest position at the time since returning to the Football League in 2004–05.